whisperity/polynomnom/README.md

 std::cout << "Remainder: " << (a % b) << std::endl;
 ```

-The above operation can be simplified by using the `divide()` member functions:
+The above operation can be simplified by using the `divide()` member function:

 ```c++
 // Polynomial<T> a, b;